mmiha05/React-ControllableUpdate/README.md

 Most of the times this would be good point but sometimes you might want advantages of this approach because:

 - If you want component memoized in just a single place, this will do.
-- If you do not want to pass all logic to props, this will do, you can calculate value `locked` prop easily.
+- If you do not want to pass all logic to props, this will do, you can calculate value of `locked` prop easily.
 - Allows just part/fragment of the component to be prevented from updating easily.

 ### License